-In the previous articles of this series we covered common attacks found in most of the infrastructure vulnerability exploitation scenarios.
-This month we are going to delve into database security attacks.
+In this article we are going to delve into database security attacks.
 Database is the heart of any website or application and hacking into it can cause serious losses.
 First we will discuss possible database specific attacks and then talk about various means to protect infrastructure from them.
 We will also touch upon the FOSS infrastructure protection mechanism too.

 Password guessing – Once the hacker gains control of web server, he looks for the application configuration files which typically contain the database server name, userid and password to access it.
 If the file is encrypted or if the information is hard-coded in the code for security reasons, hacker is left with an option to guess the password.
 It is found to be a common thing to leave the database system administrators account name unchanged, which solves half of hackers’ problem.
 In most cases the username and password are kept the same, if not, hacker can use guess work, or brute force method to gain access to the database.
 Depending upon the access level granted to the user, hacker gains control and is capable of doing further damage.